Bright Horizons (BFAM)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Bright Horizons’s ROIC increased by 1.9 percentage points annually over the last few years.
+Fortunately, Bright Horizons’s ROIC averaged 2.1 percentage point increases each year over the last few years.
 This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Assessment

-11. Key Takeaways from Bright Horizons’s Q3 Results
+11. Key Takeaways from Bright Horizons’s Q4 Results

-It was good to see Bright Horizons beat analysts’ EPS expectations this quarter.
-We were also glad its full-year EPS guidance exceeded Wall Street’s estimates.
-Zooming out, we think this was a solid print.
-The stock traded up 9.2% to $100.90 immediately following the results.
+It was good to see Bright Horizons narrowly top analysts’ revenue expectations this quarter.
+On the other hand, its full-year revenue guidance slightly missed and its full-year EPS guidance fell short of Wall Street’s estimates.
+Overall, this quarter could have been better.
+The stock traded down 3.5% to $79 immediately following the results.

 12. Is Now The Time To Buy Bright Horizons?

-Bright Horizons’s P/E ratio based on the next 12 months is 21.1x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+Bright Horizons’s P/E ratio based on the next 12 months is 16.1x.
+This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.